 After checking into the Russell Square Hotel, Winston went in search of Reginald Parker, an uncle he’d never met.

 “After my parents emigrated from Britain to Calgary, Canada, in the early 20th century, they made a great effort to keep in touch with the family they’d left behind.
-Before my brother, sister and I were old enough to write letters, we’d draw pictures and scribble as small children do, and Mom would send them to England with her Christmas letters,” the 101-year-old retired Alberta rancher and community leader told me.
+Before my brother, sister and I were old enough to write letters, we’d draw pictures and scribble as small children do, and Mom would send them to England with her Christmas letters,” the 101-year-old retired Alberta rancher and community leader told me in 2019.

 “Then, when we got older and could write letters, we did so.
 One of the family members we wrote to was my dad’s brother, who was Prime Minister Churchill’s personal chauffeur.”

-Winston Churchill Parker on a mission
+Winston Churchill Parker on a Mission

 Winston walked to the London address his mother had given him for his uncle.
 However, the woman who answered the door told Winston that his uncle had moved to Scotland Yard, the home of the London police force.